-From a construction perspective, both longboard designs can be made from polyurethane (PU), fiberglass, and polyester resin, or expanded polystyrene (EPS) and epoxy resin.
+From a construction perspective, both longboard designs can be made from the following materials:

 It's up to you to decide what's best for you.
 The classic polyurethane foam offers a natural feel, but it will also require more regular ding repairs.

 On the opposite side of the spectrum, the EPX/epoxy core is lighter, extremely responsive, more durable, and will always look good after removing old wax.